ephes/awesome-python-devenv/README.md

 $ fzf --preview 'bat --style=numbers --color=always {} | head -500'  # use fzf with bat preview
 ```

+## macOS quirks

+On OS X, Alt-c (Option-c) types ç by default.
+In iTerm2, you can send the right
+escape sequence with Esc-c.
+If you configure the option key to act as +Esc
+(iTerm2 Preferences > Profiles > Default > Keys > Left option (⌥) acts as: >
++Esc), then alt-c will work for fzf as documented

 # Fixing Vim